AlpETuna/FocusFlow/DEMO_GUIDE.md

-# 🎬 FocusFlow Demo Guide
+# 🎬 Root Focus Demo Guide

-Since your application is production-ready, here are multiple ways to demo FocusFlow:
+Since your application is production-ready, here are multiple ways to demo Root Focus:

 ## 🚀 Quick Demo Options